 We will group the error causes depending on previous proxy usage cases.

-504 error causes when your computer is behind a proxy
+504 http error causes when your computer is behind a proxy

 Incorrect computer proxy settings can cause 504 errors.